patrickbucher/docs/tls/tls-mastery.md

      + Done!

 The certificates have been created, and Apache should have been reloaded.

+## Dehydrated Configuration per Domain

+If most of your domains work with the HTTP-01 challenge, but some special domains need DNS-01 because they need a wildcard certificate, the Dehydrated configuration can be created by domain to some extent.
+Set the `DOMAINS_D` option to point to a directory where those configurations are to be stored in `/etc/dehydrated/config`:

+    DOMAINS_D="/etc/dehydrated/domains.d"

+Create one file per common name (the first entry per line in `domains.txt`), which contains the settings to be overwritten for that specific domain, e.g.
+`/etc/dehydrated/domains.d/quxbaz.com` for the domain `quxbaz.com` (here, the challenge type and the path to a special hook script are set):

+    CHALLENGETYPE="dns-01"
+    HOOK="/etc/dehydrated/dns01-hook.sh"

+Notice that some options, e.g. `CA`, cannot be overwritten by a domain-specific configuration.
+The output of `dehydrated` will show that a special config is used for such a domain.

+## Certificate Renewal

+If the Dehydrated setup works, schedule a cron job so that renewals are attempted once a week.
+Certificates expiring within the next 30 days can be renewed, so running one renewal attempt once per week gives four attempts before the certificates are expired.

+Make sure to create the cron job for the user `acme`:

+    $ sudo -u acme EDITOR=vi crontab -e

+The following line configures a cron job that runs every sunday evening at 8 o'clock p.m. and attaches the command's output to `/var/log/dehydrated/renewal.log`:

+    0 20 * * 7 dehydrated --cron >/var/log/dehydrated/renewal.log 2>&1

+Make sure to prepare the log folder as follows:

+    # mkdir /var/log/dehydrated
+    # chown -R acme:acme /var/log/dehydrated

+As an alternative, use systemd's built-in logger:

+    0 20 * * 7 systemd-cat dehydrated --cron

+Whose output can be viewed using:

+    $ sudo -u acme journalctl -u cron

 # Appendix A: Web Server Setup Using Apache 2